“Our bodies are our canvases, and the weights we lift are our brushes.”

 A muscular physique is not appealing to everyone and that’s OK, but for those women out there that have them, know that we are a special breed.
 We are athletes, but we are also artists.
 Our bodies are our canvases and the weights we lift are our brushes.
-We create beautiful masterpieces that are as unique, as we are individuals, and to see the development and change, is a glorious feeling.
+We create beautiful masterpieces that are as unique as we are individuals, and to see the development and change, is a glorious feeling.
 Our bodies are the evidence of all the hours of heavy lifting, hard work, and dedication.
 The showing up, even on days when we just don’t feel like we have it in us, but doing so, because we are determined to be better.
 It’s hard, but we welcome the challenge because we know, “it’s supposed to be hard.
 If it wasn’t hard, everyone would do it.
-The hard is what makes it great.”
+The “hard” is what makes the results great.
 It’s what makes us great.
 Yes, we are a special breed, beautiful and strong, because we choose to be.
 We are indoctrinated into an unsaid club that is not exclusive, it does not discriminate, anyone can join, but many won’t, because to be a part of this club, you have to be willing to change your lifestyle.
 Respect the process!

 You must log in to post a comment.